Berlin Botanical Garden and Botanical Museum: Layout

-Two morphological sections used to be situated east of the main path in the little free spaces between the buildings.
-Here, the water and marsh bed compound in Section II requires special mention.
-Two-hundred and sixty-two basins with water sprinkling and draining were built from cement concrete.
-A large water basin was heated for the tropical marsh flora.
-The entire compound still exists but has been left open after the since the installation of a bordering marsh and water plants garden.
-The old compound is now becoming a conservation area for native wild plants and a biotope.
+To the east of the main path, two morphological sections were situated in the open areas between the buildings.
+Particularly notable here, is the water and marsh bed system in Section II, which consisted of 262 cement concrete basins equipped with water sprinkling and drainage systems for overflowing water.
+A large water basin in this system was heated to support tropical swamp flora.
+While the system remains intact, it was abandoned following the installation of a nearby marsh and water plants garden.
+The old compound was subsequently repurposed as a biotrope and conservation area for native wild plants and animals.